Gauge Invariant Propagators and States in Quantum Electrodynamics: Large Gauge Transformations and Additional Constraints

 Invoking (\ref{eq:symplecticcurrentdensity}) we then find

 The bFP trick has then illustrated that physical (gauge invariant) states on the boundary of the large causal diamond satisfy the eigenvalue equation

-at every angle $x^{A}$ on the sphere, independently of the past and future parts of the boundary.
+at every angle $x^{A}$ on the sphere, independently on each of the future and past parts of the boundary.
 This is an exact relation, irrespective of the data specified for the fields or the dynamics of the charged matter, ie. it is kinematically required.
 It is a direct consequence of gauge invariance for the causal diamond path-integral on the extended configuration space when the gauge fields are allowed to take finite values at spatial infinity.

 This result bears a clear resemblance to results at null infinity which have been widely discussed in the literature \cite{CQG18,strominger,IRstuff}.
 Indeed, since (\ref{eq:softchargeannil}) holds at each angle, we can multiply it by $\partial_{B}\varepsilon(x^{A})$, for any function on the sphere $\varepsilon(x^{A})$, and integrate over the sphere.
 We then obtain